 SEAC has taken steps to actively promote awareness of the issue of sexual harassment and assault and to help educate and move the membership toward a healthier environment in regard to the prevention of sexual harassment and sexual assault of its members.
 SEAC will not tolerate such behavior.

-Implementing a SEAC Safe Officer program for SEAC conference
+- Continue the SEAC Safe Officer program for the SEAC conference (see below)